hello-yaowq/as-1/_posts/2018-02-20-as-study-platform.md

 ## 5.1 WSL ubuntu 16.04

+* Note: the lwip is not supported on WSL as WSL ubuntu has no support of TAP device.

 ### 5.1.1 install [WSL](https://docs.microsoft.com/en-us/windows/wsl/install-win10) and [X server](https://www.ctrl.blog/entry/how-to-x-on-wsl)

 ### 5.2.2 better to use [putty to ssh to WSL](https://superuser.com/questions/1111591/how-can-i-ssh-into-bash-on-ubuntu-on-windows-10/1114162#1114162)